Bo'ness: Community and culture

 Bo'ness is now primarily a commuter town, with many of its residents travelling to work in Edinburgh, Glasgow or Falkirk.
-Present-day attractions in the town include the Bo'ness & Kinneil Railway, the Birkhill Fireclay Mine and the local motor museum.
+Present-day attractions in the town include the Bo'ness and Kinneil Railway, the Birkhill Fireclay Mine and the local motor museum.
 Kinneil House, built by the powerful Hamilton family in the 15th century, lies on the western edge of the town.

 Bo'ness is also home to the recently refurbished Hippodrome Cinema, which is the oldest picture house in Scotland.
 The building, along with many other buildings in Bo'ness, was designed by Matthew Steele, a local resident and architect.
 The Hippodrome was built in 1912.
 Some footage of it survives from 1950 during the Bo'ness Children's Fair Festival.
 The Bo'ness Children's Fair Festival continues to this day, covered by Valley FM, a local radio station that broadcasts for a limited number of days each year to cover the festival.

 The town's war memorial is on a hill overlooking the Forth on Stewart Avenue.
 The war memorial is in the form of a large granite obelisk and was unveiled on 12 July 1924, with later plaques added after the Second World War.
 The town also has a commemorative clock and lantern, erected in 1985 through donations from the Linlithgow and Bo'ness Rotary Club.

-The current Bo'ness library is in a restored early 18th century building (previously the West Pier Tavern) on Scotland Street.
+The current Bo'ness library is in a restored early 18th-century building (previously the West Pier Tavern) on Scotland Street.
 The previous Carnegie library was in the Town Hall but moved to its current home in 1980 once conversions were completed.